-As you can see, at 33 Mbps, the speed on NordVPN US servers is more than enough to stream Ultra HD Netflix content.
-The same can be said about Canada (30 Mbps).
-Japan (6.1 Mbps) and Australia (4.4 Mbps) are too slow for Ultra HD but passable (as our NordVPN Netflix field tests have shown) for HD.
-Europe is completely fine regardless of location (the speeds are well into the 50-60 Mbps range).
+As you can see, at 40 Mbps, the speed on NordVPN US servers is more than enough to stream Ultra HD Netflix content.
+The same can be said about the UK (41 Mbps) and Canada (34 Mbps).
+India (13 Mbps), Japan (10 Mbps), and Australia (12 Mbps) are too slow for Ultra HD but more than enough for HD.

-A word of caution before you guys start poking us with pitchforks.
-The speeds should be considered as a percentage of your regular download speed – if you have a worse connection than we do, your VPN speeds will accordingly be lower.
-Additionally, we’re quite confident that these speeds (or, rather, percentages) should apply for more or less the entire region of Europe, but we’re not sure how they’ll hold up somewhere else!
+The speeds should be seen as a percentage of your regular download speed – if you have a worse connection than we do, your VPN speeds will accordingly be lower.

 How to use NordVPN for Netflix?

-So, you’ve already subscribed for and installed NordVPN (if you haven’t, more detailed instructions are available in our NordVPN Review). and now you want a piece of that sweet promo video content.
+So, you’ve already subscribed for and installed NordVPN, and now you want a piece of that sweet video content.